Live

 Here’s what Steadyline tracks that most mood apps don’t:

 Each of these takes seconds to log.
-Together, they build a clinical picture that’s richer than anything a 1-5 mood scale can offer.
+Together, they build the clinical picture described in our complete guide to bipolar mood tracking, far richer than anything a 1-5 mood scale can offer.

 Built for the condition, not for wellness